krakenjs/karka/readme.md

         ]
     };
 ```
-* Specify multiple values for a rule in the config and want at least one value matched in your context
+* To specify multiple values for a rule in the config and want at least one value matched in your context
 ```javascript
 var config = {
         'ying' : [